Main content start

 • Perform the lab yourself prior to the lab section.

 • During the final 3 weeks of the quarter, assist students in a final design project.
-No lab reports are due during this time, so additional lab hours are scheduled.
+No problem sets are due during this time, so additional lab hours are scheduled as needed.

 • Lead one section of up to six students for two 2.5-hour sections per week.